top of page

 Lightly toast the poppy seeds on a pan and set aside to cool.
 Separate into two equal portions.

-Add half the poppy seeds, almonds, green chilies, ginger, cardamom powder, cilantro and yogurt to a small blender and purée to a smooth paste.
+Add half the poppy seeds, almonds, green chillies, ginger, cardamom powder, cilantro, and yoghurt to a small blender and purée them to a smooth paste.
 You can add a few tablespoons of water to get the purée going.
 Set aside.

 Boil the potatoes until just cooked.
-As soon as they are cooked through, remove and cool in running water.
+Remove and cool in running water as soon as they are cooked through.
 You want the potatoes to have a good bite and not be too mushy.
 Cut in halves and set aside.

-Heat the oils in a wide wok or deep frying pan, one large enough to fit all the potatoes comfortably.
+Heat the oils in a wide wok or deep frying pan, one large enough to comfortably fit all the potatoes.
 Add the cumin, nigella, cinnamon stick, and bay leaf.
-Sauté on medium heat for 30-40 seconds till the cumin seeds begin to take on color.
-Add the remaining poppy seeds and sauté for 10-15 seconds till the poppy seeds begin to darken.
+Sauté on medium heat for 30-40 seconds until the cumin seeds begin to take on colour.
+Add the remaining poppy seeds and sauté for 10-15 seconds until the poppy seeds begin to darken.

-Add the poppy seed paste ad cook.
-Add the potatoes and bring the mix to a simmer and cook tossing the mix well to coat the potatoes.
-Cook till the liquids have evaporated, the sauce clings heavily to the potatoes and the oils from the sauce are released.
-As soon as the sauce begins to take on some color, turn off the heat and cool.
+Add the poppy seed paste and cook.
+Add the potatoes and bring the mix to a simmer, tossing the mix well to coat the potatoes.
+Cook until the liquids have evaporated, the sauce clings heavily to the potatoes, and the oils from the sauce are released.
+As soon as the sauce takes on some colour, turn off the heat and cool.

 For the chutney: